 List of flags containing the colour purple only groups able to readily afford it.
 In Asia, the main dye used was Hanpurple, although it more closely resembles indigo.
 During Medieval Ages, in Europe

-Pigment cerulean blue, aureolin (cobalt yellow) Copper pigments: Azurite, Hanpurple, Han blue, Egyptian blue, Malachite, Paris green, Phthalocyanine Blue BN
+Pigment cerulean blue, aureolin (cobalt yellow) Copper pigments: azurite, Hanpurple, Han blue, Egyptian blue, malachite, Paris green, Phthalocyanine Blue BN

 Copper silicate or cuprorivaite, a pigment used in ancient Egypt Hanpurple and Han blue, also called Chinese purple and Chinese blue, synthetic barium copper silicate